alexpreynolds/react-seqlogo/README.md

 ## Rendering

 At minimum, an `item` is needed to turn into a sequence logo.
-The `item` property provides the base counts needed to render a logo.
+The `item` property ultimately provides the base counts needed to render a logo, either in the form of raw sequences or letter frequencies.

 An `item` may be a structured Javascript object containing FASTA-formatted sequences or a string containing a MEME motif table, depending on the specified `mode`.